Jacksonville Jaguars schedule this week

 |Sunday, Oct.
 10||1:00 PM||CBS|

 Both duels between these divisional foes should be high-scoring, and it feels like a split is coming, because the departure of Titans offensive coordinator Arthur Smith is at least going to have some negative effect.
 Plus, Tennessee’s defense didn’t improve that much this offseason.
-The exciting trade for Julio Jones doesn’t make the Titans better on the side of the ball they most desperately need to improve.
+The exciting trade for Julio Jones doesn’t make the Titans better on the side of the ball they desperately need to improve.

 - Week 5 prediction: Jaguars 37, Titans 31